malbit/arqma-mq/README.md

 ## Command invocation

 The application registers categories and registers commands within these categories with callbacks.
-The callbacks are passed a LokiMQ::Message object from which the message (plus various connection information) can be obtained.
+The callbacks are passed a ArqmaMQ::Message object from which the message (plus various connection information) can be obtained.
 There is no structure imposed at all on the data passed in subsequent message parts: it is up to the command itself to deserialize however it wishes (e.g. JSON, bt-encoded, or any other encoding).